carmelyne/carmelyne.github.com/100-days-of-code/log.md

 ### Day 1: Aug 27, 2019
 ##### (Project Demo: Google Home Page )

-**Today's Progress**: Completed Pre-course Google Home page
+**Today's Progress**: Completed Pre-course Project: Google Home page

 **Thoughts:** Took almost an hour and a half to finish the CSS using CSS Grid and flexbox which I wasn't very familiar with.
 Now on to the part I hate.
 Javascript.
 I feel like JS and I need a fresh start.
+Pomodoro breaks for the first 2 hours were missed.
+Again.

 ### Day 0: Aug 26, 2019
 ##### (Set up, Refreshers and Project: HTML & CSS )